JuliaDynamics/ResumableFunctions.jl/docs/src/manual.md

 DocTestSetup = nothing
 ```

-The famous Fibonnaci sequence can easily be generated:
+The famous fibonacci sequence can easily be generated:
 ```@meta
 DocTestSetup = quote
   using ResumableFunctions

-  @resumable function fibonnaci()
+  @resumable function fibonacci()
     a = 0
     b = 1
     while true